These changes include:

 A comprehensive master plan is needed to guide the future regeneration of the estate.

-A copy of the current Elvaston Castle master plan is attached to this page.
+The current Elvaston Castle master plan is attached to this page.